 Having seen the Truffle Mushroom Swiss on Instagram I knew that I was going for this, my Mum decided to try the Buffalo & Blue Cheese.
 On Jackie’s recommendation we chose the haystack onions, we also ordered the French fries.

 Boasting over 370 restaurants across 9 countries, it’s clear to see that Smashburger is a global favourite.
 In all honesty, we’d never heard of this chain until they launched right here in our home city.

 With an extensive menu and wine, beers and ciders on offer they cater for all.
 If you’re partial to a Coke though you must try out their famous freestyle coke station.
 Where you can create 100s of different combinations of drinks.

 A speedy service is the name of the game here at Smash and within 5 minutes our burgers had been served on wire trays and quirky printed paper.

-My burger was tasty, it was more of a patty than what us Brits would refer to as a burger, but when in Rome or Newcastle in an American Burger Bar you’ve just got to roll with it.
+My burger was tasty, it was more of a patty than what we Brits would refer to as a burger.
+But when in Rome or Newcastle in an American Burger Bar you’ve just got to roll with it.